Welcome! Bienvenido!

-I am an applied microeconomist studying labor markets, migration, and discrimination, with a broader focus on casual inference and policy evaluation.
-I currently work as an Economics Associate at Cornerstone Research in Los Angeles, where I conduct empirical analyses on labor markets, discrimination, and market structure in applied, high-stakes settings, including work involving large institutions in complex, closely scrutinized environments.
+I am an economist focused on labor markets, migration, and discrimination, with a broader interest in policy evaluation.
+In my role as an Economics Associate at Cornerstone Research in Los Angeles, I contribute to empirical analyses in high-stakes litigation settings tackling questions around labor market dynamics, discrimination, and market structure.

-My research examines how public policies and institutional setting shape labor market outcomes across populations, with particular attention to heterogeneity and distributional effects.
-I am especially interested in studying context where policy impacts differ across groups and are difficult to measure credibly.
+My academic research examines how public policy and institutions shape labor market outcomes, with a focus on heterogeneity and distributional effects.
+I am particularly interested in settings where impacts differ across groups and are difficult to measure credibly.

-I received my PhD in Economics and my MSc in Applied Statistics from the University of Illinois Urbana-Champaign, following earlier training at El Colegio de Mexico and the National Autonomous University of Mexico.
-My work has been published in journals including the Journal of Political Economy: Microeconomics, Labour Economics, Demography, among others, and has been recognized with globally competitive awards such as the Banamex Prize in Economics and the Victor Urquidi Economics Prize.
+I earned my PhD in Economics and MSc in Applied Statistics from the University of Illinois Urbana-Champaign in 2023, building on earlier training at El Colegio de Mexico and the National Autonomous University of Mexico.
+My research has been published in leading journals, including the Journal of Political Economy: Microeconomics, Labour Economics, and Demography.
+It has also been recognized with globally competitive awards such as the Banamex Economics Prize (1st prize) and the Victor Urquidi Economics Prize (1st prize)

-Across both academic and applied work, I am interested in producing rigorous empirical evidence that informs private and public policy designs and improves our understanding of labor market dynamics.
+Across academic and applied work, I aim to produce rigorous empirical evidence that informs public and private policy design and deepens our understanding of labor markets.

 Contact Information